 The children can now feel that they have a home of their own to invite their friends to on special occasions; they do the shopping and cooking at weekends and lead a more normal family life.

+As the Homes made this transition, the Sisters from the Community of the Holy Name became less involved in the Mission to the Streets and Lanes' work with children.
 In 1968, the Mission established the Brighton Family Centre on the site, providing family counselling and preventive services.
 The service was now known as 'The Homes for Children and Family Counselling Service'.

 1894 - c.
 1968 Church of England Homes for Children